noClaps/znak/docs/index.md

 # Znak

 A parser for a Markdown-like markup language that supports a smaller subset of Markdown syntax, and is stricter and more opinionated.
-It has features like syntax highlighting, $\LaTeX$, and heading IDs built-in.
+It has features like syntax highlighting, LaTeX, and heading IDs built-in.

-You can read the syntax [here](./docs/syntax.md).
-You can also read the documentation for Highlight (the syntax highlighter in Znak) [here](./docs/highlight.md).
+You can read the syntax [here](./syntax.md).
+You can also read the documentation for Highlight (the syntax highlighter in Znak) [here](./highlight.md).

 ## Usage